 Hiring an accountant is a big step for any business.
 For some, in fact, it can feel like one of the moments that turns an idea or a small venture into a real business.
-Nevertheless, for a lot of small or growing companies, hiring someone in this kind of role is virtually inevitable.
+Nevertheless, for a lot of small or growing companies, hiring someone in this kind of role is inevitable.
 You simply have to know when to do it.

 Here are four signs it might be time for your business to make the hire.